Weedon–Marton Junction line: Route and stations

 Weedon, Daventry and Braunston stations were in Northamptonshire, while the remainder were in Warwickshire.

 The line was single track throughout with passing loops at each of the stations except Flecknoe.
 Provision was made for a passing loop at Flecknoe, but it was never used.
-The line passed under the Great Central Main Line at Wolfhampcote between Braunston and Flecknoe, but there was never any physical connection between the two lines.
+The later Great Central Main Line passed over the line at Wolfhampcote between Braunston and Flecknoe, but there was never any physical connection between the two lines.

+Disused railway viaduct over the River Itchen near Long Itchington/Bascote, Warwickshire, formerly carried the Weedon to Marton Junction railway line.

+The line crossed the Grand Union Canal three times between Flecknoe and Marton Junction.
+At the westernmost of these crossings the canal bridge (still extant) was preceded by a five-arch brick viaduct (also still extant) across the River Itchen.
+The bridge and viaduct are now part of a footpath and cycle route.